awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

-   The following example targets instance IDs by specifying a wildcard value \(\*\)\.
-This allows Systems Manager to create an association on *all* instances in the current AWS account and AWS Region\.
-This association runs simultaneously on 10 instances maximum at any given time\.
-Also, this association stops running on more instances for a particular execution interval if the error count exceeds 5\.
+   The following example targets node IDs by specifying a wildcard value \(\*\)\.
+This allows Systems Manager to create an association on *all* nodes in the current AWS account and AWS Region\.
+This association runs simultaneously on 10 nodes maximum at any given time\.
+Also, this association stops running on more nodes for a particular execution interval if the error count exceeds 5\.
 For compliance reporting, this association is assigned a severity level of Medium\.
-This association runs at the specified Cron schedule\.
-It doesn't run immediately after the association is created\.
+This association uses a schedule offset, which means it runs two days after the specified cron schedule\.
+It also includes the `ApplyOnlyAtCronInterval` parameter, which is required to use the schedule offset and which means the association won't run immediately after it is created\.

 ------
 #### [ Linux & macOS ]